google/WebFundamentals/src/_langs/en/tools/setup/workspace/setup-snippets.markdown

 collection: workspace
 takeaways:
     - Use snippets to run small scripts from any page.
-    - Run portions of snippets with the **Evalute in Console** feature.
+    - Run portions of snippets in the console with the "Evaluate in Console" feature.
-    - Map snippets to external files with Workspaces.
+    - Map snippets to external files with workspaces.
-    - Use snippets in tandem with popular features from the Sources panel, like breakpoints.
+    - Remember that popular features from the Sources panel, like breakpoints, also work with snippets.
 ---

 {% wrap content %}